 Google Analytics cookies

-Every time a user visits our website, Google Analytics generates anonymous analytics cookies.
+These cookies are used to produce anonymous statistical data and is collected every time a user visits our website, Google Analytics will generate anonymous analytics cookies.
 These cookies can tell us whether or not you've visited the site before.
 Your browser will tell us if you have these cookies, and if you don’t, we generate new ones.
 This allows us to track how many individual unique users we have, and how often they visit the site.

 How to control and delete cookies

-If you prefer, you can restrict, block or delete cookies by changing your browser settings.
+If you prefer, you can restrict, block or delete cookies by changing your browser settings under the instructions below

 All modern browsers allow users to change the cookie settings, which typically can be found in the ‘preferences’ or options menu of your browser.

-To help you better understand these settings, we have provided links to enable you to look as these settings for some of the more common browsers below:
+To help you better understand these settings, we have provided links to enable you to look at these settings for some of the more common browsers below:

 For information on how to do this on the browser of your mobile phone you will need to refer to your handset manual.